A pressure ulcer or injury — also known as a bedsore or decubitus ulcer — is an area of localized damage to the skin, underlying tissue, or both.

 - L-arginine: A conditionally essential amino acid that is not essential except in times of stress or injury.
-It produces nitric oxide, a molecule involved in vasodilation and development of new blood vessels (7).
+It produces nitric oxide, a molecule involved in vasodilation and the development of new blood vessels (7).

 - L-glutamine: An essential amino acid in times of stress or injury that promotes the production of heat shock proteins, which help protect the body’s cells from stress- or injury-induced damage (8).

 - Protein: Necessary for the production and maintenance of connective tissues, transportation of nutrients, and immune health (9).